The literal center of the action along Greenville’s Main St.

 Poolside cabana rooms are the way to go

-Aloft is part of the W brand of hotels, so you know the rooms are gonna look cool.
+Aloft is part of the W brand of hotels, so you know the guest rooms are gonna look cool.
 The Aloft Greenville Downtown doesn’t disappoint; every room is done up in colorful furniture with gray accented walls for a fully modern aesthetic.
 Some have great views of the city, others don’t, so be sure to ask when you check in if that’s a priority for you.

 Each room comes with high speed Wi-Fi, chair and desk, flat-screen TV and some minimal storage space.
 While it’s enough if you’re only coming for a couple of days, those planning an extended stay in Greenville may want to look for a hotel with more dresser space.